hands-on-tech/hands-on-tech.github.io/_posts/2019-01-13-cassandra-jpa-example.markdown

 ---

 # TL;DR
-Use JPA libraries to communicate with Cassandra comparing Achilles, Datastax and Kundera.
+Use JPA libraries to communicate with Apache Cassandra comparing Achilles, Datastax and Kundera.
 The last one presents the better processing speeds with lower computational resources consumption.

 **Source code is available on [Github](https://github.com/hands-on-tech/cassandra-jpa-example){:target="_blank"}** with detailed documentation on how to build and run the tests using Docker.